nomadtomas/Austin_Real_Estate_Analysis-/README.md

 ## General Information
 Investing in a home is a milestone many aim to achieve, whether viewed as just a starter home or potential AirBnB investment, it all begins with data.
-This project began with just a simple hypothesis.
+This project began with just a simple believe to be tested: The ratio between bedrooms to bathrooms have an impact on home values.
 But it’s potential with further enrichment is quite limitless.

 ![](images/distributions.png)